adityasolanki205/Udacity-Unsupervised-Machine-Learning/Hierarchical Clustering/Readme.md

 ## Hierarchical Clustering

-This Sub folder has basics of Feature scaling on cluster data using MinMaxScalar and StandardScalar.
+This Sub folder has basics of various types of Hierarchial Clustering method.

 1. Supporting files: